 Governance Authority (GA)

-Telephone Authority (TA) Administrator
+Telephone Number Policy Administrator (TN-PA)_

-Telephone Authority (TA)
+Telephone Number Certification Authority (TN-CA)

 Service Provider (SP)

-The Governance Authority and the TA Administrator are distinct roles in this model, though in practice both roles could be performed by a single entity.
+The Governance Authority and the TN Policy Administrator are distinct roles in this model, though in practice both roles could be performed by a single entity.
 This entity is the root of trust for all STI certificates within a given area.
 For example, all certificates in the United States would be associated with a single root of trust, although other countries could have a different root of trust.
-It is also worth noting that although the Telephone Authority and Service Provider are distinct roles, it would also be possible for a Service Provider to establish an internal Telephone Authority for their own use.
+It is also worth noting that although the Telephone Number Certification Authority and Service Provider are distinct roles, it would also be possible for a Service Provider to establish an internal Telephone Number Certification Authority for their own use.

 The following sections describe these roles in more detail.